cabforum/smime/SBR.md

 a. __Certificate Field:__ `subject:commonName` (OID 2.5.4.3)
    __Required/Optional:__ MUST be present
-   __Contents:__ This field MUST be present and the contents SHOULD be an identifier for the certificate such that the certificate's Name is unique across all certificates issued by the issuing certificate.
+   __Contents:__ This field MUST be present and the contents SHOULD be an identifier for the Certificate such that the Certificate's Name is unique across all Certificates issued by the Issuing CA.

 b. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
    __Required/Optional:__ MUST be present